Special subvarieties of non-arithmetic ball quotients and Hodge Theory: z -Hodge theory on non-arithmetic quotients and rigidity

 After having established Theorem \ref{integrality}, to complete the proof of Theorem \ref{strategy1} we are left to show two things.
 Namely that the trace field $K$ is totally real (rather than just real), and that we can construct a natural $\Z$-VHS on $S_\Gamma$.
 For both proofs the main observation is that for each embedding $\sigma: K \to \C$ (or possibly a larger real number field), the local system $\mathbb{V}^\sigma$ associated to the representation

 underlies a polarised complex VHS.
 The arguments are fairly standard, and essentially due to Simpson, but we recall here the main steps.
 They appeared for example in \cite[Theorem 5]{MR1179076} and, as stated in \cite{{MR3826464}}, \emph{the basic idea goes back at least to Deligne} \cite{delignetravaux}.
 For completeness and related discussions we refer also to \cite[Section 10]{MR2457528} and \cite[Proposition 7.1]{MR3826464}.
-We point out here that the only paper dealing with quasi-projective varieties, rather than projective ones, is \cite{MR2457528}.
+We point out here that, among the ones cited so far, the only paper dealing with quasi-projective varieties, rather than projective ones, is \cite{MR2457528}.
+For a complete and more general discussion on this issue, we refer to the monograph \cite{zbMATH05119702}.
 Before stating the results we need, we recall an important theorem of Corlette. \begin{thm}[{\cite[Theorem 8.1]{MR2457528}}] Suppose $\mathbb{V}$ is local system with quasi-unipotent monodromy at infinity.
 If $\mathbb{V}$ is rigid, then it underlines a $\C$-VHS. \end{thm}

 We are now ready to prove that the field $K$ appearing in Theorem \ref{integrality} is totally real.
 In the proof we actually work with some real number field $K'$ containing $K$. \begin{thm} Let $\Gamma$ be a lattice in $G=\PU(1,n)$, $n>1$.
 Then the trace field $K$ of $\Gamma$ is totally real. \end{thm}